-We spoke to Ex-Camilla Angel, Gabrielle Wakeman about her time as their Digital Marketing Manager.
+We spoke to (now-ex) Camilla employee, Gabrielle Wakeman about her time as their Digital Marketing Manager.

-As Digital Marketing Manager I’m across two areas,
+As Digital Marketing Manager I was across two areas,

 - Digital marketing,